yamanjain/Gmail_parser/README.md

 # GMAIL Parser to JSON

-Python project to get Gmail body, from, to, subject, and also parse CSV attachment to payload.json file locally.
+Python project to get Gmail body, from, to, subject, and also parse CSV/PDF attachment to payload.json file locally.
 The file credentials.json must be downloaded from https://console.cloud.google.com/apis/credentials